-- 1. Researches on other production chemicals should be carried out and results compared with the findings of this research to confirm the production chemical that contributes the most to the toxicity of produced water. - 2.
-Stricter environmental measures should be put in place by the Nigerian Upstream Petroleum Regulatory Commission (NUPRC) for the use of production chemicals and in turn discharge of produced water, especially in the zero discharge zones. - 3.
-COMPETING INTERESTS DISCLAIMER: - 4.
+- Researches on other production chemicals such as scale inhibitor, scale dissolver, hydrogen sulfide scavenger, calcium nitrate, hydrogen scavenger, demulsifier, water clarifier, and emulsion breaker, should be carried out and results compared with the findings of this research to confirm the production chemical that contributes the most to the toxicity of produced water. - Further research should also be carried out on the synergetic effects of these chemicals.
+This will show how they interact in the wells during the production operations activities,

+- as different chemicals are injected into wells at different times depending on the operations need, leading combination of different chemicals in the well. - > Stricter environmental measures should be put in place by the Nigerian Upstream Petroleum Regulatory Commission (NUPRC) for the use of production chemicals and in turn discharge of produced water, especially in the zero discharge zones.